During the 2020-2021 concert season, CCGS presented three artists-in-residence:

 ANASTASIA SONARANDA (Zoom event) – Guitar Technique Session: Latin American Rasgueos (Strumming)

 In January, Anastasia Sonaranda introduced strumming patterns and techniques used in Latin American folk traditions.
 This Guitar Technique Session allowed for hands-on demonstration and practice of five musical genres representative of Latin American music.
 Anastasia provided detailed materials for all attendees to highlight the use of these strumming patterns in traditional Mexican songs.

 Sat Dec 5, 2020 (Spanish) / Sat Dec 12, 2020 (English) @ 7:30 PM Cleveland / 6:30 PM Mexico City

 ANASTASIA SONARANDA (Zoom event) – An Introduction to Traditional Mexican Music

-Mexican guitarist Anastasia Sonaranda will present two demonstrations (one in Spanish and one in English) of selected instruments from her amazing collection.
-The presentation will focus on traditional music from five regions in Mexico: Región jarocha, Región huasteca, Istmo de Tehuantepec (Oaxaca), Peninsula de Yucatán, and Región mariachera.
-Click here for more information about these interactive Zoom demonstrations.
+In December, Anastasia presented two demonstrations of selected instruments from her amazing collection (one session in Spanish and the other in English).
+The presentation focused on traditional music from five regions in Mexico: Región jarocha, Región huasteca, Istmo de Tehuantepec (Oaxaca), Penonsula de Yucatán, and Región mariachera.
+Click here to watch the video from this demonstration on our Facebook page.